-Florida black bears are always searching for resources such as food, mates and often cross busy roads such as SR 40 the back bone of the byway.
+Our black bears and other animals of the Florida Black Bear National Scenic Byway are always in search of food, mates, territory and often cross busy roads such as SR 40 the backbone of this scenic byway.
 Florida Black Bear National Scenic Byway on the forefront of improving road safety and reconnecting habitat and the community.

 Florida Black Bear Scenic Byway has been a part of the Wildlife festival for years promoting the byway with a bus tour that takes you back in time to reflect on the history of the byway and the Ocala National Forest, the backbone of this amazing byway.
 The first stop Wildcat lake and Charlie a District Ranger in 1908 gives a detailed description of what the forest looked like when he first step onto the Ocala National Forest.